 |Take off the amounts you get due to any special allowances||(xxxx)|

 |Take off any tax already deducted from the income you receive before you get it||(xxxx)|

 |Tax now due or (repayable)||xxxx or|

-So if you have a job earning £300 a week and you are single your 2016/17 tax calculation would probably work out like this, using the table above:
+So, if you live in England, Wales or Northern Ireland, have a job earning £350 a week and you are single your 2020/21 tax calculation would probably work out like this, using the table above:

 |Calculate your tax liability: